PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 17:03:34
+Last updated: 2024-04-02 17:05:17
-Random Quote: The friendship that can cease has never been real. - Jerome
+Random Quote: The invariable mark of wisdom is to see the miraculous in the common. - Ralph Waldo Emerson